Skip to main content

 Follow up with your endocrinologist or surgeon as directed:

-You may need to return to have your bandage changed, drains removed, or more tests.
+You will need to return to have your incision site checked and stitches removed.
+You may also need blood tests to monitor your calcium, parathyroid, and thyroid hormone levels.
 Write down your questions so you remember to ask them during your visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.